Several years ago, Wyre Archaeology ran a forum and a blog. On more than one occasion an unusual stone found in the River Brock promoted discussion.

 This view also shows the tenon on the left and a hole which appears to go through the stone.

-At the time the discussion about the use for such a stone.
+At the time there was much discussion regarding the use for such a stone.
 These ranged from a keeill cross shaft to part of a Roman milestone - both tempting but probably wrong.
 On a recent dig uncovering an old watermill at Hollowforth (near Woodplumpton) the following stone was uncovered.

 From this image it is difficult to see the tenon on the right-hand side but, when looking from the other side, the tenon becomes obvious.